 1).
 Sodium Hydroxide

 This is a fast-acting chemical that dissolves organic content in no more than 60 seconds.
 It produces heat and gas but burns out within two minutes only.
-It must be cautiously put into the clogged drain, followed by a slow pouring of hot water down the drain.
+Cautiously put into the clogged drain.
+And follow by a slow pouring of hot water down the drain.
 It may come packaged in a wax form, but not always.
 Make sure to cover your eyes and nose, and follow the instructions properly before using.

 2).
 Inhibited Sulfuric Acid

 This acid approaches boiling temperatures when exposed to the water inside the drain.
 It has a harsh, powerful effect and lasts longer than most other acid drain cleaners.
 Car batteries typically use it for metal digestion and electricity generation.
-It produces a pungent smell identical to rotting eggs and is used to fix slow-moving waterways.
+It produces a pungent smell.
+The smell is identical to rotting eggs.
+This chemical fixes slow-moving waterways.

 3).
 Inhibited Hydrochloric Acid